 In my previous posts on building a private blog network to help you rank, i've highlighted why finding powerful expired domains can make or break the link juice power from your PBN.

-That said, finding expired domains as outlined in my follow up post to the PBN for SEO guide - all boils down to having a good "seed list" - because a good seed list will help you plant the right seeds to begin your hunt for expired domains - using link crawlers.
+A good seed list will help you plant the right seeds to begin your hunt for expired domains - using link crawlers.

 In this post I'm going to write about how you can go about mining good seed lists as starting points form where you can launch your crawlers to uncover those hidden expired domain gems that others missed out on.